icanflywheniwant/Collection-of-Courses-and-Projects/IBM Data Science Professional Certificate/Chicago Census, Crime, and School Data Analysis/README.md

 ## About

-There are 2 projects completed here involving Databases and SQL for Data Analysis with Python.
-Both Projects are related to the data obtained from the city of Chicago's Data Portal.
+The project completed here is the Peer Assignment for the Course Databases and SQL for Data Analysis with Python.
+The Project is related to the data obtained from the city of Chicago's Data Portal.